markjivko/kronup-php/docs/Api/ChannelsApi.md

 ## `unassign()`

-> Unassign from channel

-Remove a user from a channel; removing the user from the default channel is the same as removing the user from the team
+> Channels Remove a user from a channel; removing the user from the default channel is the same as removing the user from the team

 {: .new-title }
 > #️⃣ Execute example in terminal